Trigger finger

 Key points about trigger finger

-• Trigger finger is a common hand condition causing pain or reduced movement of a finger that tends to catch, snap or lock.
+• Trigger finger (or thumb) is a common condition causing pain or reduced movement in 1 (or more) of your fingers.

 Woman's hand with bent trigger finger